-As a teen he took to drugs – smoking marijuana led onto trying cocaine, and Robin soon found he was hooked.
+As a teen, he took to drugs – smoking marijuana led to trying cocaine, and Robin soon found he was hooked.
 He got away with leaving school and doing a menial job, nothing more was expected.
+Meditation for recovery makes him avoid all these kinds of things.

 Robin and Charlene got engaged, lived together in a room in Robin’s mother’s house – Robin lost interest in doing his artworks, and got more into going out of an evening to use some cocaine with his friends, leaving the “women” to chat and gossip among themselves.